Hritikraj8804/KodeKloud_Engineer/Ansible_1/Troubleshoot and Create Ansible Playbook.md

 2. Create a playbook `/home/thor/ansible/playbook.yml` and add a task to create an empty file `/tmp/file.txt` on `App Server 2`.

 `Note:` Validation will try to run the playbook using command `ansible-playbook -i inventory playbook.yml` so please make sure the playbook works this way without passing any extra arguments

+# SOLUTION

+## 1. Inventory File Update
+The existing inventory file, located at `/home/thor/ansible/inventory`, needs to be updated to target App Server 3 within the Stratos DC group.

+You should modify or create the file `/home/thor/ansible/inventory` with the following content:

+`stapp02 ansible_host=172.16.238.11 ansible_ssh_pass=Am3ric@ ansible_user=steve`

+## 2. Playbook Creation